- Home

-A chemical bonding principle stating that atoms tend to gain, lose, or share electrons in order to achieve a stable configuration of 8 electrons in their outermost shell, resembling the electron arrangement of the nearest noble gas.
+A chemical bonding principle stating that atoms tend to gain, lose, or share electrons in order to achieve a stable configuration of 8 electrons in.
 The octet rule predicts bonding patterns, molecular formulas, and Lewis structures for most common molecules.

 ๐ก Intuition